-Speaking at Toulouse's CUJAS amphitheater.
-Pääbo highlighted two crucial differences between Neanderthals and modern humans: "One is the rapidity with which technology changes.
-Neanderthals appeared about 400,000 years ago and became extinct about 40.000 years ago.
-Their stone tools at the beainning and end of their history look almost identical.
+Speaking at Toulouse's CUJAS amphitheater, Pääbo highlighted two crucial differences between Neanderthals and modern humans: "One is the rapidity with which technology changes.
+Neanderthals appeared about 400,000 years ago and became extinct about 40,000 years ago.
+Their stone tools at the beginning and end of their history look almost identical.
 Modern humans appeared about 100,000 years ago, and our technology today is obviously different."
 Modern humans are also unique in spreading across the entire planet.
 "With maybe one exception, there is no evidence that early humans crossed water where you don't see land on the other side.
 Modern humans were crazy.
 How many people must have disappeared in the Pacific before they found Easter Island?
 And now we go to Mars.
 We never stop.
 Of course this is due to technology, but it also has something to do with attitudes towards the world."
-The Neanderthal Genome Project hit the headlines with the discovery that modern humans interbred with Neanderthals.
-Indeed, those of us whose roots are outside Africa have one or two per cent of our DNA from Neanderthals.
+The Neanderthal Genome Project hit the headlines with the discovery that modern humans interbred with Neanderthals, Indeed, those of us whose roots are outside Africa have one or two per cent of our DNA from Neanderthals.
 Pääbo's team also sequenced the genome from a small bone in a Siberian cave which led to the discovery of Denisovans, a previously unknown Asian relative of the Neanderthals who contributed DNA to the ancestors of people in Asia.
 The genetic mixing with these extinct human forms sometimes had far-reaching consequences: some modern humans picked up a predisposition to Type 2 diabetes, while others gained resistance to pathogens and the ability to live at high altitudes.
 The next breakthrough appears tantalizingly close.
 As Pääbo's techniques are refined, it is likely that geneticists will be able to examine older and less well-preserved remains to obtain the genomes of other extinct human forms.
 Pääbo believes we may eventually be able to delve 500,000 years back into human history, but he is scornful of the idea that we can retrieve DNA from 65-million-year-old dinosaurs.
-The biggest challenge is to understand the changes in our genome after we separated from the Neanderthals about 400.000 years ago.
+The biggest challenge is to understand the changes in our genome after we separated from the Neanderthals about 400,000 years ago.
 Some of these changes probably enabled us to wipe out other species, to edit genes and to fly to Mars.
 "For over a year, we have had a high-quality Neanderthal genome.
-Comparing it to the modern genome, it is clear that the aenetic 'recipe' for makina a modern human is very small, some 30,000 changes.
+Comparing it to the modern genome, it is clear that the genetic 'recipe' for making a modern human is very small, some 30,000 changes.
 We can look through it in a computer in an afternoon.
 But the dirty little secret of genomics is that we have very little idea what we are looking at."
 Jurassic Park will remain a Hollywood fantasy, but Pääbo has been frustrated by "unethical" and "ridiculous" suggestions that his findings should be used to clone a Neanderthal and bring it to life.
-A more viable way forward, panel).
+A more viable way forward, he believes, is to introduce human and Neanderthal genetic variants into laboratory animals and human stem cells, and study their physiology in a plastic dish.
+Pääbo's team have already made a promising start, breeding mice with the human version of a gene linked to language ability.
+The results are startling (see panel).
+Pääbo has already changed the way anthropologists look at our origins, provided a blueprint for scientific advance and contributed to developments in zoology, linguistics and forensic science.
+Ancient DNA is now being used to study prehistoric civilizations and the spread of past human epidemics.
+And as genetic technology races ahead, it's exciting to think that the true impact of Pääbo's pioneering research is yet to come.